fshowalter/franksmovielog.com-v1/content/reviews/0021-doctor-strange-2016.md

 This sounds like I hated the film.
 I did not.
 Though I would have preferred his native British accent, I enjoyed Cumberbatch’s performance.
 The real star, however, is Tilda Swinton.
 She takes a throw-away archtypical role and delivers the film’s most memorable character.
 And full disclosure: as someone who grew up reading the comics, I loved seeing the sentient Cloak of Levitation, even if it was little more than comic relief.

 There’s a reoccurring effect where characters enter the Astral Plane.
 Their ethereal bodies float in the air and pass through solid objects.
 If they try hard enough, they can bump walls or knock things over.
-It’s an apt-enough metaphor for the film. <span data-snippet>It looks good, but it’s hollow inside and struggles to connect.</span> When you try to grab it, you discover there’s nothing there.
+It’s an apt-enough metaphor for the film.
+It looks good, but it’s hollow inside and struggles to connect.
+When you try to grab it, you discover there’s nothing there.